probe-rs/probe-rs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] The code compiles without `errors` or `warnings`.
 - [ ] All tests pass and in the best case you also added new tests.
 - [ ] `cargo fmt` was run.
-- [ ] Your changes were added to the `CHANGELOG.md` in the proper section.
+- [ ] Add a changelog fragment describing your canges in `changelogs/`.
+See https://github.com/probe-rs/probe-rs/blob/master/CONTRIBUTING.md#changelog-entries.

 ### Nice to have